vinayvenu/avni-c4gt-diary/batman.md

 #### Challenges, victories and defeats
 - Wasn't able to find the user schema tables in Avni DB
 - Had to setup Avni ETL on my machine , and run it in order to get those tables!

+### Week 6 (16/07/2024 - 22/07/2024)
+This week I started creating the API to automate the creation of questions in Metabase!

+#### New moves learnt
+- Object Mapper class in Jackson

+#### Challenges, victories and defeats
+- I wrote down the code to automate the questions but strangely it wasn't yielding correct response each and every time.
+- I figured out that the API response isn't the expected one each time
+- Couldnt complete the code, the perfect working code is yet to be written!